ageron/tf2_course/README.md

 This project accompanies my **Deep Learning with TensorFlow 2 and Keras** trainings.
 It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.

-**WARNING**: TensorFlow 2 is not actually out yet.
+**WARNING**: TensorFlow 2.0 preview may contain bugs and may not behave exactly like the final 2.0 release.
 Hopefully this code will run fine once TF 2 is out.
 This is extreme bleeding edge stuff people! :)

 During the course itself, a URL will be provided for running the notebooks.
 You can participate in the course without installing anything local.
 If you prefer to work on a local installation, please follow the installation instructions below.